JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->addCommands Description**

     Adds an array of command objects.

      If a Command is not enabled it will not be added.

+---

 !!! signature "public Application->add(Symfony\Component\Console\Command\Command $command)"
     **$command**